Immortality-IMT/Manhattan-Group/blockchain and cryptocurrency (work on)/README.md

 Once this data is packaged it is send to Part 2 to be distributed to the network.

-Any updates and improvement to the node discovery system should go here.
+Any updates and improvement to the node blockchain, cryptocurrency system should go here.

 The code here has no networking code.

-Cryptocurrency and blockchain is mission critical and  relys on computing power to generate valid hases.
+Cryptocurrency and blockchain is mission critical and relys on computing power to generate valid hashes.

 The code is strictly C code.